ArenaNet: Guild Wars 2

 Announced in March 2007, Guild Wars 2 is the sequel to the current Guild Wars series of games.
 The game is set around 250 years after the events in the original series and contains several new features, consisting of a more persistent world (as opposed to mostly instanced), dynamic questing, a personal branching storyline, and an updated graphics engine.
-On the morning of August 20, 2009, ArenaNet released the first trailer for Guild Wars 2 on their website.
+On the morning of August 20, 2009, ArenaNet released the first trailer for Guild Wars 2 on its website.
 Closed in-house beta testing started in December 2011 and press beta weekend events started being rolled out in March 2012.
 Beta weekend events began in April 2012 and were open to those who pre-purchased the game, those who received an invite by signing up and those who obtained a beta key from a giveaway.
 On June 28, 2012, ArenaNet announced that Guild Wars 2 would be released on August 28, 2012; meanwhile, people who pre-purchased the game received a three-day headstart and began playing three days earlier, on August 25, 2012.
 In its first 2 weeks of sales Guild Wars 2 sold over 2 million copies.

-After the release of Guild Wars 2 Arenanet initially spent their time fixing issues with the game; such as bugs and connection problems.
-Once the game had become stable, they set their focus on further improving Guild Wars 2 and evolving the concept of a 'living world', by adding both temporary and permanent content in biweekly updates.
+After the release of Guild Wars 2 Arenanet initially spent its time fixing issues with the game; such as bugs and connection problems.
+Once the game had become stable, it set its focus on further improving Guild Wars 2 and evolving the concept of a 'living world', by adding both temporary and permanent content in biweekly updates.
 Along with these updates were seasonal and holiday events.